techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-oneplus-ace-2-pro-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![tranfer contacts from android to iphone using Dr.Fone](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-5.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 All of this makes Dr.Fone - Phone Transfer the best Android to iPhone contacts transfer software that you can use.
 However, if you are looking for alternative methods, you can go through the next section.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: Top 4 Android to iPhone contacts transfer Apps \[iPhone 15 Included\]

 Dr.Fone is the fastest tool to transfer all kinds of data from one device to another.
 Nevertheless, if you want to try some other Android to iPhone contacts transfer app, you can give these options a try.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/it8VkxDUdAc?si=ef6VZWR7kW4P9ikh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 1\.
 My Contacts - Phonebook Backup & Transfer App